Elijah Johnson (singer)

-Elijah Johnson (born June 24, 1998), also known as EJ, is an American singer and actor, and former member of the boy band Mindless Behavior.
-Born in Detroit, Michigan, EJ began his career playing the character of Young Simba in the Disney Broadway Production of The Lion King.
+Elijah Rhea Johnson (born June 24, 1998) is an American singer and actor, best known as a former member of the boy band Mindless Behavior.
+He began his career as a child actor, portraying Young Simba in the Las Vegas and touring productions of The Lion King.
 Later in his career, EJ became the lead singer of the Kidz Bop crew until 2013.
-EJ is also known for performance on stage many times as a kid and for his singles "Meet Me on the Dance Floor".
+EJ is also known for performance on stage many times as a child and for his singles "Meet Me on the Dance Floor".

+From 2019 to 2020, Johnson was a member of hip-hop collective Grouptherapy, performing mononymously as Rhea.